awesomemotive/easy-digital-downloads/readme.txt

 == Changelog ==

 = 1.4.1 =

-* Travis now autoloads all of EDD
+* New: Travis now autoloads all of EDD (props @chriscct7)
-* WP_Sessions removed temporarily
+* New: Added .apk support (props @chriscct7)
-* Fixed Double Click Required JS issue (props @chriscct7)
+* Fix: Double Click Required JS issue (props @chriscct7)
+* Tweak: Post save/update messages now can be translated (props @chriscct7)
+* Tweak: WP_Sessions removed temporarily (props @chriscct7)
+* Tweak: Changelogs cleaned up (props @chriscct7)

 = 1.4.0.2 =

-* Fixed an issue with the checkout page on sites with HTTPS and PayPal Standard
+* Fix: An issue with the checkout page on sites with HTTPS and PayPal Standard

 = 1.4.0.1 =

-* Fixed an issue with purchase receipts sending
+* Fix: An issue with purchase receipts sending
-* Fixed issue with registration / login forms not showing on checkout
+* Fix: Issue with registration / login forms not showing on checkout
-* Fixed an undefined index on the discounts page
+* Fix: An undefined index on the discounts page

 = 1.4 =

-* Converted coupons to a custom post type
-* Added Dummy XML File
-* Added System Info (props @chriscct7)
-* Fixed Conflict with Jetpack
-* Fixed issue with exporting lots of customers
-* Added Contextual Help
-* Fixed Download Icon missing
-* Fixed Bulk Delete Payments
-* Updated edd_get_user_purchases()
-* Added Receipt shortcode
-* Added Filter on Default Customer User Role
-* Added Live Credit Card Verification
-* Added Travis-CI Integration (props @chriscct7)
-* Added New Column to Customers Reports to Show File Download Count
-* Made some UI tweaks, and bug fixes for Logs
-* Added edd_send_back_to_checkout()
-* Brand new Logs UI
-* Fixes in payments functions
-* Added support for WP 3.5 Button
-* Made updates to edd_process_download()
-* Reordered the inclusion of payment gateways
-* Restructured file organization
-* Improved payment-functions.php file
-* Added Payment Notes
-* Added a more efficient AJAX selector
-* Serious Optomizations
-* Optimized png's losslessly
-* Stripped whitespace + normalize
-* Added New Helper Function for "Transaction ID"
-* Added "failed" payment status
-* Added Profile Editor
-* Added Retina images
-* Converted Discount Admin Page to WP List Table
-* Added over 100 new MIME-Types allowed for download
-* Added support for uploading .psd files
-* Rewrote main plugin file to use a singleton OOP approach
+* New: Converted coupons to a custom post type
+* New: Dummy XML File
+* New: System Info (props @chriscct7)
+* New: Contextual Help
+* New: Receipt shortcode
+* New: Filter on Default Customer User Role
+* New: Live Credit Card Verification
+* New: Travis-CI Integration (props @chriscct7)
+* New: Column to Customers Reports to Show File Download Count
+* New: edd_send_back_to_checkout()
+* New: Brand new Logs UI
+* New: Support for WP 3.5 Button
+* New: Serious Optomizations
+* New: Optimized png's losslessly
+* New: Payment Notes
+* New: More efficient AJAX selector
+* New: New Helper Function for "Transaction ID"
+* New: "failed" payment status
+* New: Profile Editor
+* New: Over 100 new MIME-Types allowed for download
+* Fix: Conflict with Jetpack
+* Fix: Issue with exporting lots of customers
+* Fix: Download Icon missing
+* Fix: Bulk Delete Payments
+* Fix: Payments functions
+* Fix: Retina images
+* Fix: Added support for uploading .psd files
+* Tweak: Updated edd_get_user_purchases()
+* Tweak: Made some UI tweaks, and bug fixes for Logs
+* Tweak: Made updates to edd_process_download()
+* Tweak: Reordered the inclusion of payment gateways
+* Tweak: Restructured file organization
+* Tweak: mproved payment-functions.php file
+* Tweak: Stripped whitespace + normalize
+* Tweak: Converted Discount Admin Page to WP List Table
+* Tweak: Rewrote main plugin file to use a singleton OOP approach

 = 1.3.4.3 =

-* Fixed fatal error in PayPal
+* Fix: Fatal error in PayPal

 = 1.3.4.2 =

-* Added a new {fullname} email template tag
+* New: {fullname} email template tag
+* Fix: a potential issue with jQuery validation of the checkout form
-* Improved CSS for the ajax cart loader
+* Tweak: Improved CSS for the ajax cart loader
-* Made download taxonomy rewrites hierarchical
+* Tweak: download taxonomy rewrites hierarchical
-* Updated Italian language files
+* Tweak: Updated Italian language files
-* Fixed a potential issue with jQuery validation of the checkout form
-* made a JS file only load on the checkout page instead of all pages
+* Tweak: Made a JS file only load on the checkout page instead of all pages
-* Reverted back to $_SESSION based storage as WP_Session isn't quite ready for use yet
+* Tweak: Reverted back to $_SESSION based storage as WP_Session isn't quite ready for use yet

 = 1.3.4.1 =

-* Fixed major bug in PayPal standard gateway introduced in 1.3.4
+* Fix: Major bug in PayPal standard gateway introduced in 1.3.4
-* Updated French langauge files
+* Tweak: Updated French langauge files

 = 1.3.4 =

-* Added new option for defining the emails that receive admin sale notifications
+* New: Option for defining the emails that receive admin sale notifications
-* Improved contextual help tabs
-* Fixed a problem with $0 purchases
-* Added new edd_item_in_cart filter
+* New: edd_item_in_cart filter
-* Made the edd_log_type taxonomy private
-* Added prices to the [purchase_link] short code so that the product price is shown on the button
+* New: Added prices to the [purchase_link] short code so that the product price is shown on the button
-* Fixed a problem with display the buyer's first name in purchase receipts
-* Updated category/tag slugs to respect EDD_SLUG constant (if defined)
-* Updated Italian language files
-* Added payment history search
+* New: Added payment history search
-* Rebuilt Payment History page to use better core UI standards
-* Improved PayPal IPN processing with new do_action() hooks for each transaction type
-* Added exclude_category and exclude_tags parameters to the [downloads] short code
+* New: Added exclude_category and exclude_tags parameters to the [downloads] short code
+* New: Added date parameters to edd_get_payments() to allow payments of specific dates to be queried
+* Fix: A problem with $0 purchases
+* Fix: Problem with display the buyer's first name in purchase receipts
-* Fixed a problem with category/tag query parameters in the [downloads] short code
+* Fix: Problem with category/tag query parameters in the [downloads] short code
-* Improved username validation and error messages on checkout
-* Updated French language files
-* Improved the way language files are loaded to permit users to place custom language files in wp-content/languages/edd/
-* Improved edd_get_ajax_url() to fix problems with sites that use SSl
-* Fixed a problem with PayPal purchases when item names have HTML entities
+* Fix: Problem with PayPal purchases when item names have HTML entities
-* Improved some internationalization with date functions
-* Fixed a problem with prices over 1,000 on checkout
+* Fix: Problem with prices over 1,000 on checkout
-* Fixed path to custom edd.css
+* Fix: Path to custom edd.css
-* Made the email address in View Details for purchase history clickable
-* Added a tax column to the CSV purchase export
-* Fixed a problem with some payments not having meta data for the total amount recorded
+* Fix: Problem with some payments not having meta data for the total amount recorded
-* Added date parameters to edd_get_payments() to allow payments of specific dates to be queried
+* Tweak: Improved contextual help tabs
+* Tweak: Made the edd_log_type taxonomy private
+* Tweak: Updated category/tag slugs to respect EDD_SLUG constant (if defined)
+* Tweak: Updated Italian language files
+* Tweak: Updated French language files
-* Removed the "required" class from the local tax opt-in checkbox
+* Tweak: Removed the "required" class from the local tax opt-in checkbox
-* Improved the function that retrieves the total earnings amount
+* Tweak: Improved the function that retrieves the total earnings amount
-* Updated customer CSV export to include the number of purchases and total amount spent
+* Tweak: Updated customer CSV export to include the number of purchases and total amount spent
-* Updated purchase details to include tax information
+* Tweak: Updated purchase details to include tax information
+* Tweak: Made the email address in View Details for purchase history clickable
+* Tweak: Improved some internationalization with date functions
+* Tweak: Improved edd_get_ajax_url() to fix problems with sites that use SSl
+* Tweak: Improved the way language files are loaded to permit users to place custom language files in wp-content/languages/edd/
+* Tweak: Improved PayPal IPN processing with new do_action() hooks for each transaction type
+* Tweak: Rebuilt Payment History page to use better core UI standards

 = 1.3.3 =

-* Added new Tax system for calculating simple taxes on purchases
+* New: Tax system for calculating simple taxes on purchases
-* Added error / payment failure logging to PayPal standard gateway
+* New: Added error / payment failure logging to PayPal standard gateway
-* Improved the error logging system
+* New: Added new edd_file_download_has_access filter
-* Fixed an issue with payment method select when ajax is disabled
+* Fix: Issue with payment method select when ajax is disabled
-* Fixed a problem with a stray file upload button in IE and Firefox
+* Fix: Problem with a stray file upload button in IE and Firefox
+* Fix: Problem with improperly formatted amounts after applying a flat rate discount
+* Fix: two conflicting filter names
+* Fix: A pagination bug with the [downloads] short code
+* Tweak: Improved the error logging system
-* Improved the Payment History export to CSV option
+* Tweak: Improved the Payment History export to CSV option
-* Removed old, out of date PayPal payment gateway
+* Tweak: Removed old, out of date PayPal payment gateway
-* Fixed a problem with improperly formatted amounts after applying a flat rate discount
-* Fixed two conflicting filter names
-* Improved markup for the [edd_price] short code
+* Tweak: Improved markup for the [edd_price] short code
-* Updated Dutch translation files
+* Tweak: Updated Dutch translation files
-* Improved front-end CSS for variable price options
+* Tweak: Improved front-end CSS for variable price options
-* Added new edd_file_download_has_access filter
-* Improved logic for determing the lower price on variable priced downloads
+* Tweak: Improved logic for determing the lower price on variable priced downloads
-* Improved stylesheet loading
+* Tweak: Improved stylesheet loading
-* Fixed a pagination bug with the [downloads] short code

 = 1.3.2.1 =